TheNathanSpace/iDeemYouWorthy/README.md

  - `python3 main.py`
  - `main.py`

 It should be pretty straightforward from there.
+Music will be downloaded into the `Music` directory, which will be at the same level as the `ideemyouworthy` folder containing the code.
+To keep your directory clean, you should keep the entire thing in a parent directory, for example: `D:/Downloaded Music/ideemyouworthy`.

 You'll need to add your Spotify and deezer account information to the `account_info.json` file.
 This file will be generated upon the first execution of `main.py`.
 Once it's there, gather the information following the steps below and paste it in.
 To verify the `.json` file is still formatted correctly, you can use https://jsonlint.com.